-When a heart stops beating, emergency action using a defibrillator — in the form of an AED — saves lives.
+When a heart stops beating, emergency action using an AED — Automated External Defibrillator — saves lives.

 Every year in Australia, more than 33,000 people experience sudden cardiac arrest.
 Without intervention within 8 minutes of cardiac arrest, their chances of survival are slim.
 Statistics show that, outside of the hospital, fewer than 9 per cent will survive.